virelay/virelay/README.md

 ## License

 ViRelAy is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE VERSION 3 OR LATER.
 For more information see the [copying](COPYING).
 For licenses of bundled third party software packages please refer to the [3rd party license list](virelay/frontend/distribution/3rdpartylicenses.txt).

+## TODO:

+- [ ] Maybe document the tox configuration, because it is quite confusing for people not familiar with tox
+- [ ] Maybe move the ViRelAy module directory into a source folder and move the Docker tox files either into the source folder or the tests folder